JaswanthDarapaneni/ExpressAPIwithMongo/README.md

 ### Note

 <h2>Application Hosted at: <a>https://expressapiwithmongo.onrender.com</a></h2>
-If the link not work don't feel hested. just try to run the application local server .
-That will be work fine. all you need to do is change the config file databseUrl = `local mongoDb uri`. or you wanted to test this just mail me .
-I will restart server `jaswanthdarapaneni19@gmail.com`. or
+1. If the link not work don't feel hested. just try to run the application local server .
+That will be work fine. all you need to do is change the config file databseUrl = `local mongoDb uri`.
+**OR
+2. You wanted to test throw server just mail me .
+I will restart server `jaswanthdarapaneni19@gmail.com`.
+**OR
-I will provide the hosted DatabaseURI.
+3. I will provide the hosted DatabaseURI.
+Thia will be work from local server. becouse i hosted dabase in saparate server.

 ### Deployment
 This project is deployed on [Render](https://render.com/).
 To deploy:
 1. Sign up for a Render account.